 Physical therapists in the United States receive little to no training in physical therapy school on scoliosis.
 Scoliosis spinal fusion surgery addresses the spine (and sometimes ribs) but doesn’t address the scoliosis patterning that still remains in the other systems such as the nervous system, muscular system, and viscera (organs).
-It’s really important to find a physical therapist that understands both scoliosis and multiple segment fusions.
+It’s really important to find a physical therapist that understands both scoliosis and multiple segment fusions while also approaching the work as a collaboration with you..
 Currently, my best suggestion is to find a Schroth therapist certified at the C2 level.

 BSPTS Schroth- Based Method is a form of Physiotherapy Scoliosis Specific Exercises (PSSE).
 An exercise type must meet the following requirements in order to be an accepted PSSE: autocorrection in 3D, training in activities of daily living, stabilization in corrected position, education.
 The website includes a physical therapist directory by country and state.

 Scoliosis and Spine Online Learning Center is also a form of Physiotherapy Scoliosis Specific Exercises (PSSE).
 This website includes a directory by country and state for Schroth physical therapist that completed its training program.

 Small Group Movement Classes/Workshops: